Juan-Jones/earnonlinemoney/content/blog/most-successful-podcasts.md

 * Genre: Education
 * Estimated Earnings: $5 million annually

-Overview: "Stuff You Should Know" educates listeners on a wide range of topics, from history and science to pop culture and conspiracy theories.
+"Stuff You Should Know" educates listeners on a wide range of topics, from history and science to pop culture and conspiracy theories.
 The hosts' engaging and informative style has built a loyal listener base.

 Earnings Breakdown: The podcast's earnings are generated through ad revenue, live shows, merchandise, and partnerships with educational institutions and brands.